Newport

 Newport has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch identified 45 potential impact projects in total.
+AreaSearch has identified 40 projects likely to impact the region.
 Notable initiatives include the West Gate Tunnel Project, Newport Village, South Kingsville Place, and Better Places Spotswood & South Kingsville.
-The following details projects likely to be most relevant.
+The following list details those expected to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.